devanshi-pratiher/chronic-disease/README.md

-# Advanced Data Mining Analysis on Chronic Disease Indicators Community Analysis
+# Advanced Data Mining Techniques of Chronic Disease Indicators in Communities

 ## Dataset taken from Division of Population Health Center for Disease Control and Prevention (CDC)